Ariel-MN/Ariel-MN/README.md

 ### About me
 I’m a full stack web developer focused on scalable web apps, with more than 2 years' experience building software.
 Graduated as “Superior Technician for Smart City & Energy Clean Management” in the biennial ITS / EQF5 course organized by “Fondazione Green” and its partners (Stiima-CNR and UniBs) and previously graduated from a three-year Technical School with the title of “Computer Technician”, I’m a software development and digital art enthusiast, constantly improving my skills thought a “learn by doing” approach.
 I write about software development on [my blog](https://montesariel.com/blog).
-If you want to know how I may help your project check out my project [portfolio](https://montesariel.com/portfolio) and [online resume](https://montesariel.com/resume).
+Want to know how I may help your project?
+Check out my project [portfolio](https://montesariel.com/portfolio) and [online resume](https://montesariel.com/resume).

 ### Contact